Esther Williams: 1940s

 Fiesta (originally called Fiesta Brava) starred Williams as Ricardo Montalbán's twin sister Maria, who pretends to be her bullfighting brother in hopes of luring him back home.
 Audiences and Williams thought the film was silly, as Williams and Montalbán had vastly different accents.
 Montalbán was born in Mexico and was a native Spanish speaker while Williams had a Midwestern accent picked up from her Kansas-born parents.
 Production was difficult with a multitude of problems.
-By 1947, Gage and Williams were married.
+By 1947 Ben Gage and Williams were married.
 Gage had traveled to Mexico for the making of the film.
-He got into a fight with an employee of the cast's hotel, was arrested, and subsequently thrown out of the country.
-The director of photography, Sidney Wagner, and one other crew member died of cholera from eating contaminated street food.
+He got into a fight with an employee of the cast's hotel, was arrested, and was subsequently thrown out of the country.
+The director of photography Sidney Wagner and one other crew member died of cholera from eating contaminated street food.
 Many of the film's stuntmen were sent to the hospital after being gored by bulls.
 Director Dick Thorpe had not wanted the bulls killed (as they usually were at the end of a bullfight) because he believed them to be too expensive to replace.

 After filming was completed on Fiesta, Williams appeared in the romance This Time for Keeps (1947) with singer Johnnie Johnston.
 In 1948 Williams signed a contract with swimwear company Cole of California to appear as their spokesperson, and Williams and the other swimmers in her films wore Cole swimsuits.
-Since the aqua-musicals were an entirely new genre, the studio's costume designers had little experience creating practical swimsuits.
+Since the aquamusical was an entirely new genre, the studio's costume designers had little experience creating practical swimsuits.
 William's plaid flannel swimsuit for This Time for Keeps was so heavy that she was dragged to the bottom of the pool and had to unzip the suit, swimming naked to the edge of the pool to avoid drowning.
 Cole swimsuits used latex, which meant zippers were no longer necessary.
 While filming Skirts Ahoy!
-(1952), Williams discovered that members of the WAVES program received thin, cotton, shapeless swimsuits as part of their uniforms.
+(1952), Williams discovered that members of the WAVES program received thin cotton, shapeless swimsuits as part of their uniforms.
 Williams modeled a Cole swimsuit for the Secretary of the Navy and explained that the new swimsuits helped support women's figures.
 The United States Navy ordered 50,000 suits immediately.